 The woman’s face brightened somewhat, as if I’d sparked some glimmer of hope.
 “Tell me then, young one, what’s your name?”

-“Sionis Sepher,” I answered firmly.
+“Sionis Sepher,” I answered proudly.

 I stood in the middle of a road, rain falling and screams echoing all around me.
 In front of me I saw a woman with a knife in her chest, she looked terrified, yet somehow strong in her determination not to show it.